-Last year, I had the privilege of going on a life-changing trip to one of our sister offices, Žene za Žene in Sarajevo, Bosnia and Herzegovina.
+In 2018, I had the privilege of going on a life-changing trip to one of our sister offices, Žene za Žene in Sarajevo, Bosnia and Herzegovina.
 I want to tell you about a young woman called Fatima who I met in Sarajevo, a participant in our Women's Leadership and Income programme.

-Twenty-five years ago, the Bosnian capital Sarajevo was subjected to daily shelling and sniper attacks from Serbian nationalist forces.
+Twenty-six years ago, the Bosnian capital Sarajevo was subjected to daily shelling and sniper attacks from Serbian nationalist forces.
 Tens of thousands of women and girls were raped and the conflict is ranked among the worst atrocities in modern European history.
 Women for Women International was set up to provide services and solidarity to the women of Bosnia and Herzegovina who had experienced the very worst of humanity.
 It started with a simple letter-writing campaign which created a personal connection between women living under siege or in refugee camps and the outside world.

 As part of our letter sharing history we launched the #MessageToMySister campaign on International Women’s Day 2018.
 It was an opportunity for people to send a personal message to the women in our programme, telling them that we are standing alongside them and that we share their hopes and believe in their abilities.
 Before we landed in Sarajevo, I wrote my #MyMessageToMySister so that I could hand-deliver it to one of the women in the programme.
 My message read:

 Decades after the war, it is still a shocking experience to be in Sarajevo.
 Though the country is in the process of healing, if you look close enough, you will see scars from the war throughout the city.
 As we drove from the airport, many of the apartment buildings were still covered in bullet holes – evidence of the horrific chapter in the city's history.